seanhess/seanhess.github.com/_posts/2015-08-17-practical-haskell-importing-code.md

 This article is part of a tutorial series intended to introduce Haskell by coding things that work.

 1. [Getting Started][getting-started]
-2. [Importing Code][importing-code]
+2. [**Importing Code**][importing-code]

+In this article we're going to see how to include other code from Haskell's core libraries and from the web.

 Before You Begin
 ----------------

 In [Getting Started][getting-started] we showed you how to get everything installed and run some code.
-In this article we're going to see how to include other code from Haskell's core libraries and from the web.
 Before getting started make sure you follow the directions to [get stack installed](http://seanhess.github.io/2015/08/04/practical-haskell-getting-started.html#installing-stack) and to [set up a project](http://seanhess.github.io/2015/08/04/practical-haskell-getting-started.html#setting-up-a-new-project)

 Importing other code
 --------------------